Property is the largest assets most people own in their lifetimes.

 Most property experts charge to complete a valuation of your house.

-They will either charge a fixed rate, which may vary depending on the size of your property, or they might charge between 1 – 5% of your house’s value.
+They will either charge a fixed rate, which may vary depending on the size of your property.
+Or they might charge between 1 – 5% of your house’s value.

 If you have the finances to do so, you may want to consider getting second or third opinions, just to be thorough.